StarScape/website/notes.md

 # Todo

 * Patterns for sun and moon ✔️
-* Clouds
+* Clouds ✔️
 * Shooting stars ✔️
 * Make shooting stars move as you scroll
 * Get rid of requestAnimationFrame ✔️
 * Shift sun/moon/clouds relative to mouse
-* Finish Experience Section
+* Finish Experience Section ✔️
-* Finish Skills section
+* Finish Skills section (make into two columns) <--------------- !!!! pick up here
 * Finish Contact section
 * Videos for Experience section
 * Slide in elems as you scroll